AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-locate-account-id.md

 >[!CONTEXTUALHELP]
 >id="adanalytics_ma_account_id"
 >title="Account ID"
 >abstract="The 'Account ID' is a numeric value located in the Microsoft Advertising interface.
-You can locate it by navigating to Settings > Account settings > Account ID.
+You can locate it by navigating to Settings > Account settings > Account ID."

 >[!CONTEXTUALHELP]
 >id="adanalytics_ma_manager_account_id"